ttys3/nvim-config/README.md

 - neovim/nvim-lspconfig no need to say what is this, I use lsp everyday, essential
 - simrat39/rust-tools.nvim for Rust lsp inlay hints support, works like a charm
 - ray-x/lsp_signature.nvim Show function signature when you type, use it everyday
-- chrisbra/NrrwRgn A Narrow Region Plugin for vim (like Emacs Narrow Region)
 - SirVer/ultisnips + honza/vim-snippets the snippet plugin with lots of snippets, if you find another one better than this, please tell me, I do not mean the implementation, I mean, just install it, most of you fav language snippets just there and you can just use it.
 - hrsh7th/nvim-compe Auto completion Lua plugin for nvim, use it everyday
 - tzachar/compe-tabnine tabnine nvim-compe source, use it everyday